chiragmak10/create-react-forge/ARCHITECTURE.md

 1. Check if directory exists → fail if yes
 2. Load templates based on config
 3. Merge all template files
-4. Generate ARCHITECTURE.md for the project
+4. Generate README.md and ARCHITECTURE.md for the project
 5. Merge dependencies and scripts
 6. Write files to disk
 7. Initialize git (optional)